open-aac/openaac.org/knaac-awards/2025/index.md

       <img src="/images/2024/unity.jpeg" class='img' alt='' />
       </a>
       <span class='sub'>
-        Unity® is the most established AAC language system in the industry.
-It's used by tens of thousands of individuals with apraxia, cerebral palsy, autism, Down syndrome, Rett syndrome, and other diagnoses that involve receptive or expressive language deficits.
-It's also the foundation of LAMP Words for Life® and CoreScanner™ vocabularies.
-Known for its multi-meaning symbols and consistent motor plans, Unity helps communicators of all ages, skill levels, and access methods learn quickly and build language skills for maximum independence.
+        Unity® is the original and most established AAC vocabulary system in the industry.
+Known for its multi-meaning Minspeak® symbols and consistent motor plans, Unity helps communicators of all ages, skill levels, and access methods learn quickly and build language skills for maximum independence.
+This research-based vocabulary supports individuals with apraxia, cerebral palsy, autism, Down syndrome, Rett syndrome, and other communication challenges.
+Unity is also the foundation of LAMP Words for Life® and CoreScanner™ vocabularies.
 Bilingual options available.
       </span>
     </div>
     <div class='nominee' data-rank='3'>